restsql/restsql/README.txt

         WEB-INF/
         index.html

-Properties Files: Create your restsql.properties and log4j.properties (or logging.properties) as above.
+Properties Files: Create your two required properties files (restsql.properties and log4j.properties (or logging.properties), as above.
+Create your two optional privileges and triggers definitions if required.
 The restsql.properties can exist outside the restSQL webapp, however the log4j.properties/logging.properties must exist within the classpath in WEB-INF/classes.
 Note that it will not load properly if you put the logging properties in WEB-INF/lib.
 You do not have to create the logging directory or directories, e.g. /var/log/restsql.
 The logging frameworks will do this automatically.

 web.xml: Change the restSQL WEB-INF/web.xml.
 The LifecycleManager needs to know where to load your restsql.properties.
 Here's an example: